jadielmwangi/personal-gallery-application/README.md

 * virtualenv

 ### Cloning
-* In your terminal:
+* In your terminal git clone  the repo

-    $ git clone https:
-    $ cd Documents/django/gallery

 ## Running the Application
 * Creating the virtual environment